The Club shall be called Broadbridge Heath Tennis Club (the “Club”).

 Subscriptions shall be due on 1 April each year.
 Any Member who has not paid their subscription by 1 June each year may be debarred from the privilege of membership at the discretion of the Executive Committee.

-6.1 The Executive Committee shall have the power to expel a Member when, in its opinion, it would not be in the interests of the Club for him or her to remain a Member.
+6.1 The Executive Committee shall have the power to expel a Member when, in its opinion, it would not be in the interests of the Club for him or her to remain a Member and the Management Committee may terminate the membership of any person, or impose any other sanction they determine to be appropriate, in connection with the breach of any condition of membershipset out in these rules.

 6.2 A Member shall not be expelled unless he or she is given 14 days’ written notice of the meeting of the Executive Committee at which his or her expulsion shall be considered and written details of the complaint made against him or her.